+0 Score change

 Six documents.
 Three categories.

-Dr. Hoffmann has collated six financial documents.
-Classify each as Suspicious (supports wrongdoing finding), Normal (routine, explained), or Inconclusive (relevant but not dispositive alone).
-Your classification feeds the SBAR composer and the Supervisory Board briefing.
+Six financial documents from Dr. Hoffmann.
+Classify each as Suspicious (supports wrongdoing), Normal (routine), or Inconclusive (relevant but not dispositive).
+This feeds the SBAR and the Board briefing.

 Q1 2024 — Axiom Revenue Journal